-Risk transfer arrangement - is a reinsurance contract as defined in IFRS 4 Insurance Contracts.
-This is a contractual arrangement in terms of which a third party undertakes to compensate a medical scheme for all or a significant part of the loss that the medical scheme may suffer as a result of carrying on the business of a medical scheme.
+Risk transfer arrangement - is a contractual arrangement in terms of which a third party undertakes to compensate a medical scheme for all or a significant part of the loss that the medical scheme may suffer as a result of carrying on the business of a medical scheme.
 Risk transfer arrangements do not reduce a medical scheme's primary obligations to its members and their dependants, but the arrangements only decrease the loss the medical scheme may suffer as a result of the carrying on of the business of a medical scheme.